Temporary Wage Subsidy Scheme

 If you could not return to work due to personal circumstances, for example if you needed to care for someone, your employer could keep you on the TWSS, but was not obliged to.
 You can get more information in our document on your employment rights during COVID-19.

-The Department of Children and Youth Affairs (DCYA) operated a Temporary Wage Subsidy Childcare Scheme which ended on 28 June 2020.
+The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) operated a Temporary Wage Subsidy Childcare Scheme which ended on 28 June 2020.
 Since 29 June 2020, childcare providers could avail of Revenue’s Temporary COVID-19 Wage Subsidy Scheme.
 Childcare providers can find further information on gov.ie.
 See section 4.2 of FAQ’s.

 You can find out more about Childcare and COVID-19.